h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_4_Quiz.md

 3. Calculate the class imbalance ratio for each OvR classifier
 4. Which approach (OvR or OvO) suffers more from class imbalance in this scenario?
 5. Design a cost-sensitive modification to handle the imbalance
+6. Organize a tournament with 4 teams: Alpha (400 fans), Beta (300 fans), Gamma (200 fans), Delta (100 fans).
+Compare Format A (One-vs-Rest: each team vs combined "All Others") and Format B (One-vs-One: round-robin).
+Design a fairness scoring system accounting for team size differences and calculate competition balance for each format.
+Determine which format gives smaller teams better chances to win.

 For a detailed explanation of this problem, see [Question 1: Multi-class Problem Setup](L5_4_1_explanation.md).